nikhilcusc/CoroFlask/README.md

 Visualizing Coronavirus cases and deaths using Flask and ChartJS for US counties.
 While most of the websites (like (The New York Times)[https://www.nytimes.com/interactive/2020/us/california-coronavirus-cases.html#cases] at the time of building this) focus on showing graphs for states and countries, I wanted to see graphs for each county.

 I have also changed the way graphs display data.
 I wanted to see total number of cases and new cases in one graph.
-So, each day will have sum of cases till day and at the top count of number of cases for that day in a different colour.
+So, each day will have cummulative sum of cases till that day and at the top count of number of cases for that day in a different colour.
 Adding the heights of both the bars would give the total count till date.

 ## Source
 (NYT)[https://github.com/nytimes/covid-19-data]